-(a) In April 2006, subsidiary Nova União raised funds through the issuance of Real Estate Credit Notes (CCI) for securitization of lease receivables from the land where the parking lot of Internacional Guarulhos Shopping Center is located, currently leased to subsidiary I Park.
+- (a) In April 2006, subsidiary Nova União raised funds through the issuance of Real Estate Credit Notes (CCI) for securitization of lease receivables from the land where the parking lot of Internacional Guarulhos Shopping Center is located, currently leased to subsidiary I Park.
 CCI issued amounted to R\$15,586, of which R\$1,415 was retained as Real Estate Receivable Certificates (CRI), recorded under current and noncurrent assets.
 The amount raised will be paid in 120 monthly installments of R\$208 (through May 2016), plus interest of 11% per year and annual inflation adjustment based on the General Market Price Index (IGP-M).
-CCI's are collateralized by the following: (i) conditional sale of the real estate, with a carrying amount of R\$4,322; (ii) pledge, granted by I Park, of the total parking revenues; (iii) conditional assignment of receivables arising from the agreement; and (iv) pledge of the shares issued by Nova União.

-- (b) In June 2008, subsidiaries ABK and Levian raised funds through the issuance of Real Estate Credit Notes (CCI) for securitization of lease receivables from the land where Internacional Guarulhos Shopping Center is located.
+CCI's are collateralized by the following: (i) conditional sale of the real estate, with a carrying amount of R\$4,322; (ii) pledge, granted by I Park, of the total parking revenues; (iii) conditional assignment of receivables arising from the agreement; and (iv) pledge of the shares issued by Nova União. - (b) In June 2008, subsidiaries ABK and Levian raised funds through the issuance of Real Estate Credit Notes (CCI) for securitization of lease receivables from the land where Internacional Guarulhos Shopping Center is located.
 CCIs issued totaled R\$180,000.
 The amount raised will be paid in 119 monthly payments (through June 2018), plus interest of 11% per year and inflation adjustment based on the Reference Rate (TR).
-CCI's are collateralized by the following: (i) conditional sale of the real estate, with a carrying amount of R\$201,829; (ii) conditional assignment of receivables arising from the agreement; and (iii) conditional sale of the shares issued by subsidiary Cly.
+CCI's are collateralized by the following: (i) conditional sale of the, with a carrying amount of R\$201,829; (ii) conditional assignment of receivables arising from the agreement; and (iii) conditional sale of the shares issued by subsidiary Cly.
 The CCIs funding costs of R\$376 were deducted from the principal and are being repaid in 120 installments on a straight-line basis. - (c) In December 2008, subsidiary Bac raised funds through the issuance of Real Estate Credit Notes CCI for securitization of lease receivables from the properties where 100% of Suzano Shopping, 50% of Santana Parque Shopping and 85.5% of Cascavel JL Shopping are located.
 CCIs issued totaled R\$73,934.
 The amount raised will be paid in 120 monthly payments (through January 2019), plus interest of 12% per year and adjusted for inflation based on the General Market Price Index IGPM.
 CCI's are collateralized by the following: (i) conditional sale of the real estate, with a carrying amount of R\$168,867; (ii) conditional assignment of receivables arising from the agreement; and (iii) conditional sale of the shares issued by subsidiary Zuz.
+The CCIs funding costs are being deducted from the principal and are repaid in 120 installments on a straight-line basis. - (d) In April 2010, Fundo de Investimento Imobiliário Top Center, through its subsidiary Jud, raised funds with the issuance of Real Estate Credit Notes CCI for securitization of lease receivables related to the property where Top Center's 100% fraction is located.
+CCI's issued totaled R\$60,000.
+The amount raised will be paid in 120 monthly payments (through April 2020), plus interest of 9.90% per year and adjusted for inflation based on the Extended Consumer Price Index IPCA.
+CCI's are collateralized by the following: (i) conditional sale of the real estate, with a carrying amount of R\$50,900; (ii) conditional assignment of receivables arising from the agreement; and (iii) conditional sale of shares held by the subsidiary Fundo de Investimento Imobiliário Top Center.
 The CCIs funding costs are being deducted from the principal and being repaid in 120 installments on a straight-line basis.

-As at March 31, 2010 and December 31, 2009, the aging list of receivables by maturity is as follows:
+As at June 30, 2010 and December 31, 2009, the aging list of receivables by maturity is as follows: